dipdowel/graph1_wasm_demo/web-files/docs/content013.md

 **Alignment behavior:**
 - `Align::Left`: All lines start at the same x-coordinate
-- `Align::Right`: All lines end at the same x-coordinate (aligned to longest line)
+- `Align::Right`: All lines end at the same x-coordinate (aligned to the longest line)
 - `Align::Center`: All lines centered relative to the longest line

 **Returns:** `Dimensions2d` with total width (longest line) and height (all lines + leading).